spencer-shadley/completed-class/18-pwa/1-tuesday-performance/activities/03-Stu_Enable-Compression/README.md

 - Once completed, navigate to your page and look at the traffic via the Network tab.

-  - You should be able to see the sizes of the files your page is requesting.
+  - You should be able to see the sizes of the files your page is requesting in the "Size" column by hovering on a network request.
+To see all of them at once you can click the gear icon and check "Use large request rows"

   - Take note of the differing file sizes.